Yordan Alvarez Player Props: Astros vs. Brewers

 Yordan Alvarez At The Plate

-- Alvarez has 46 hits and an OBP of .399, both of which rank first among Houston hitters this season.
+- Alvarez leads Houston with 46 hits and an OBP of .407 this season.

-- Among the qualified hitters in MLB play, he ranks 12th in batting average, 11th in on-base percentage, and third in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 12th, his on-base percentage ranks sixth, and he is third in the league in slugging.

-- Alvarez enters this game on a four-game hitting streak.
-During his last outings, he's hitting .350 with three homers.

-- In 26.8% of his games this season, he has hit a home run, and 6.7% of his trips to the plate.

-- Alvarez has had at least one RBI in 56.1% of his games this season (23 of 41), with more than one RBI 13 times (31.7%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Alvarez has driven home a run in 23 games this season (54.8%), including more than one RBI in 31.0% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.